joular/powerjoular/README.md

 - ```build-install.sh```: will build (using ```gprbuild```) and install the program binary to ```/usr/bin``` and systemd service.
 It requires having installed GNAT, gprbuild and GNATColl (see [Compilation](#floppy_disk-compilation)).
 - ```uninstall.sh```: deletes the program binary and systemd service.

-A makeself script is also available to create an self-contained installation script with the binary included.
+A makeself script is also available to create a self-contained installation script with the binary included.

 ## :bulb: Usage